 This year’s iPhones are expected to feature another new Apple Designer processor.
 Bloomberg reports that the new phones “will be a major upgrade to the processor, with an emphasis on artificial intelligence and accelerating AR functions.”

-It seems like a safe bet that the processor of the next iPhones will be named A14, as the processor of the iPhone 11 series is called A13 Bionic.
+It seems like a safe bet that the next iPhones’ processor will be named A14, as the processor of the iPhone 11 series is called A13 Bionic.
 Apple has also tagged the “Bionic” manicure on the A11 and A12, so maybe this year we’ll see the A14 Bionic.

 The release of a new iPhone in September feels almost like something you can set your watch on, but Apple has already said that this year’s 5G iPhones will outperform their expected September launch date.
 Will be available “in a few weeks.”
 Bloomberg says that soon we will get less expensive phones than the high-end models.